 Phi Delta Theta continues its more than century-and-a-half tradition at Wabash College by maintaining a chapter house of approximately 47-52 brothers in any given year.
-Our current goal is to rush a pledge class of 20 new members for the fall semester of the school year.
+Our current goal is to rush a pledge class of a maximum 20 new members for the fall semester of the 2015-16 school year.

 If you are considering attending Wabash College and are interested in joining a rewarding brotherhood known for hospitality and camaraderie, please fill out our online rush form.
 Please don't hesitate to direct any questions about Wabash, Greek life, or about Phi Delta Theta to the Rush Chair or Chapter President.